DeepCube-org/deepcube-datacube/README.md

 ## Generating single-resolution data cubes

-## Cube generation in Julia using ESDL.jl
+## Cube generation in Julia using EarthDataLab.jl

 - If you want to use Julia for the data cube generation you can follow the [tutorial notebook](loads1tifs.jl)